 The training I’ve gotten from Teams4U, for the last three days, has been the best.
 I have been teaching about reproductive health, but there were so many things I didn’t know.
 Now I have been given even better knowledge.

-For example, I have thought that contraceptives caused infertility, and that girls should not cross the garden, or walk though a crop of g-nuts, whilst on their menstruation, but these things have been clarified today.
+For example, I have thought that contraceptives caused infertility, and that girls should not cross the garden, or walk though a crop of peanuts, whilst on their menstruation, but these things have been clarified today.
 I am excited to go back into my community, and our outreaches in villages and schools, with the best knowledge.